 Be sure to read the instructions in the Hunting Rules and Information booklet carefully before submitting your application.
-Check the section for each species to be sure of eligibility requirements, license fees and exceptions to the information and procedures outlined in this document.Big Game Draw Frequently Asked Questions 2018-19 (Updated 1-3-2018)
+Check the section for each species to be sure of eligibility requirements, license fees and exceptions to the information and procedures outlined here.
+All website page number references refer to the rules booklet.

 Applications must be completed before 5:00PM (Mountain Time) on the application deadline dates.

-All Applicants Must Purchase a Game Hunting License
+All Applicants Must Purchase a Nonrefundable Game Hunting License with a Habitat Management and Access Validation

-All hunters wishing to purchase or apply for any big game or turkey license must first purchase an annual game-hunting license or combination game-hunting and fishing license through the draw application process.
+All hunters wishing to purchase or apply for any big game or turkey license must first purchase an annual game-hunting license or combination game-hunting and fishing license and Habitat Management and Access Validation (if 18 or older) through the draw application process.
 By itself, a game-hunting license is valid for hunting all small game (migratory and upland game birds and squirrels).
 The purchase of a game-hunting and fishing license is valid for fishing in addition to hunting small game.
-Junior, senior, handicapped and military game-hunting and fishing licenses are also available for NM residents who qualify.
+Junior, senior, handicapped and disabled veteran game-hunting and fishing licenses are also available for NM residents who qualify.

 PAID Applications Can’t Be Changed